-Black Tower Elderberry is an upright, fast-growing shrub adorning pink blooms and dark green to burgundy leaves resistant to most temperature dynamics.
-Still, it has a soft spot for sunlight and water.
+Black Tower Elderberry is an upright, fast-growing shrub adorning pink blooms and burgundy leaves resistant to most temperature dynamics but is sensitive to sunlight and water.

 Black Tower Elderberry needs more maintenance as very little is known about their care requirements.
-But this article will cover everything that can help grow the plant in your backyard!
+But this article covers everything that can help grow the plant in your own backyard!

 Overview of Black Tower Elderberry

-The Black Tower Elderberry is a deciduous shrub known for its pinkish blooms, deep green to purplish burgundy leaves, and black-colored berries.
+The Black Tower Elderberry is a deciduous shrub known for its pinkish blooms, deep green to purplish burgundy leaves, and purple-black berries.

 Although the plant is a shrub, it spires to the height of a small tree, often confusing most plantsmen about its scape placement.